boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 #  Introduction

+The System Management data model {{!RFC7317}} defines separate functionality to support local and RADIUS authentication:

+   User Authentication Model:
+   :  Defines a list of usernames with
+      associated passwords and a configuration leaf to decide the order in which local or RADIUS authentication is used.

+   RADIUS Client Model:
+   : Defines a list of RADIUS servers used by a
+      device for centralized user authentication.

-{{?RFC9105}} defines a YANG module ("ietf-system-tacacs-plus") that augments the System Management data model defined in {{!RFC7317}} for the management of Terminal Access Controller Access-Control System Plus (TACACS+) clients.
+{{?RFC9105}} defines a YANG module ("ietf-system-tacacs-plus") that augments the System Management data model {{!RFC7317}} for the management of Terminal Access Controller Access-Control System Plus (TACACS+) clients as an alternative to RADIUS servers.
 Typically, the "ietf-system-tacacs-plus" module is used to configure a TACACS+ client on a device to support deployment scenarios with centralized authentication, authorization, and accounting servers.

-This document defines a YANG module for managing TACACS+ client ({{sec-module}}), including TACACS+ over TLS 1.3 clients {{!I-D.ietf-opsawg-tacacs-tls13}}.
+This document defines a YANG module for managing TACACS+ clients ({{sec-module}}), including TACACS+ over TLS 1.3 clients {{!I-D.ietf-opsawg-tacacs-tls13}}.
 This document obsoletes {{?RFC9105}}.

 The YANG module in this document conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.